Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Evaluation

-\textbf{Quality of Mutated Images.}~\F~\ref{fig:qualitative-rq1} shows a comparison of mutated images.
-As DeepHunter limits the number of affine transformations applied on one image, its modified outputs are similar to the reference.
-TensorFuzz limits the accumulated noise on one image within an $L_{\infty}$, thus preserving image perception.
-However, TensorFuzz generates outputs that are less diversified (see discussions about \T~\ref{tab:error-rq2} below) because its mutation patterns are limited.
-DeepSmartFuzzer deconstructs images as it performs region-level mutations.
+\textbf{\mr{Qualitative Comparison.}}~\F~\ref{fig:qualitative-rq1} shows a comparison of mutated images.
+As DeepHunter limits the number of affine transformations applied on an image, its mutated images are similar to the original one.
+TensorFuzz limits the accumulated noise on one image within an $L_{\infty}$, retaining image perception.
+However, TensorFuzz generates outputs that are less diversified because its mutation patterns are limited.
+DeepSmart deconstructs images as it performs region-level mutations.
 DeepTest does not explicitly confine mutation operations.
-As shown in \F~\ref{fig:qualitative-rq1}, it can apply affine transformations repeatedly on one image, thus resulting in an aberrant output.
-However, \tool\ generates diverse and perceptually meaningful outputs.
+As in \F~\ref{fig:qualitative-rq1}, it can apply affine transformations repeatedly on one image, resulting in an aberrant output.
+However, \tool\ mutates perceptions and produces diverse and perceptually meaningful outputs. \mr{Note that images mutated by \tool\ have relatively blurry backgrounds, as backgrounds are less associated with the perceptual constraints in manifolds.} We present hundreds of \tool's outputs for the reference at~\cite{snapshot}.

-Furthermore, DNNs are deployed under the i.i.d (independent and identically distribute) assumption.
-That is, they require the test data and training data follow an identical distribution.
-It's trivial that DNNs make erroneous predictions given out-of-distribution input.
-Thus, assessing the realism (or naturalness) of mutated images is necessary.
-This is also reasonable since DNNs are adopted in real-world scenarios.
-We are more interested in finding erroneous behaviors given natural inputs.

-For the mutated images, we use inception score (IS)~\cite{salimans2016improved} and Fr$\grave{e}$chet Inception Distance (FID)~\cite{heusel2017gans}, two popular criteria in the AI community, to assess naturalness.
-A higher IS is better, while a lower FID suggests more naturalness.
-The results are in \T~\ref{tab:input-rq1}.
-We interpret these quantitative results as further demonstration that \tool\ can produce images of higher visual quality than earlier techniques.